 The Advanced Alternative Payment Model (APMs) gives incentives to providers to move Medicare away from Fee-For-Service programs and toward payment based on patient outcomes and Population Health.
 APMs are designed for physicians participating in ACOs, PCMHs, or bundled payment programs.
 APM providers will receive an annual lump sum bonus of 5% starting in 2019.

 Providers choose which plan to participate in based on practice size, specialty, locations, or patient population.
-CMS has a very good presentation overview of MIPS and APMs online and available for download.
+CMS has a very good overview of MIPS and APMs here.

 What does this mean for practitioners and hospitals?